michaelscimeca/Development-Docs/wordpress-update-doc/regular/readme.md

 RPF has FTP

 #### 3# Check if plugins are supported by the current WP Core and change logs don't raise any conflicts.
 Go into the plugins WP page and click view change logs for each plugin once confirmed no conflicts make update and then make a commit to version from to.
-I.E. 9.5 - Yoast SEO 9.7
+I.E. Yoast SEO 9.5 - Yoast SEO 9.7

 #### 4# Update each plugins locally
 After each plugin update make a commit message.